kartik-venugopal/aural-player/README.md

 [Demo videos](/Documentation/Demos)

+## Planned updates

+**Resizable, detachable, and movable playlist** The playlist will be resizable, detachable, and movable, with buttons to conveniently snap/attach the playlist to the main app window, in different relative locations (bottom, right, left, etc).

 ## Recent updates

 9/25/2017: **New recording formats** - Added support for ALAC (Apple Lossless) and AIFF (CD Quality) recording.